< Back

 Curiouser and curiouser!

 Overall, the 21 banks held a total of $3.8 trillion of investments on December 31, 2022 that they classified as either available for sale or held to maturity (for purposes of this analysis, I omitted the trading and equity securities categories).
-This represented approximately 21% of total assets and was broken out as follows:
+This represented approximately 21% of total assets, broken out as follows:

 • Available-for-sale debt securities – $1.5 trillion (40%)